 In Barcelona, a grilled eggplant flatbread would be known as coca.
-It’s also a close relative to the flatbread pizza.
-Adding XO sauce may not be typical of Catalan or Italian cuisine, but it works, adding complexity and heat.
+It’s also a close relative to the pizza.
+Adding XO sauce may not be typical of Catalan or Italian cuisine, but it works, contributing both complexity and heat.

-The coca is a little like a flatbread pizza but seldom has cheese or tomato as a topping.
-Typical toppings include with eggplant and red peppers, onions and raisins, spinach and pine nuts, cured anchovies, or wild mushrooms and herbs.
-The addition of XO sauce to this grilled eggplant flatbread really lifts it to another level, in terms of complexity and heat.
+The coca is a little like a pizza but seldom has cheese or tomato as a topping.
+Typical coca toppings include eggplant and red peppers, onions and raisins, spinach and pine nuts, cured anchovies, or wild mushrooms and herbs.
+The addition of XO sauce to this grilled eggplant flatbread really lifts it to another level in complexity and heat.

 The XO sauce